dcrankshaw/datascience-sp14/lab10/graph-analytics-with-graphx.md

 ## Graph Operators

 Just as RDDs have basic operations like `count`, `map`, `filter`, and `reduceByKey`, property graphs also have a collection of basic operations.
-The following is a list of some of the many functions exposed by the Graph API.
+The following is a list of some of the many functions exposed by the Graph API (here is a link to the full [documentation](http://spark.apache.org/docs/latest/api/graphx/index.html#org.apache.spark.graphx.package)).

 ```scala
 /** Summary of the functionality in the property graph */